Cathrinesj/Cathrinesj/README.md

 ## Hi there - I am Cathrine Juvsett 👋

-- 👩‍🎓 Just graduatet from Noroff - Front End Developer
+- 👩‍🎓 Graduatet from Noroff 2023 - Front End Developer
 - 🌱 Looking for somewhere to learn and grow as a developer